neil-unomaha/CIF_CYBR_8950/Literature-Research.md

     - What are the quality properties of the approaches?
     - How are the documentation approaches evaluated?

-3. Contribution: A representation of what the current literature in the domain of API documentation expresses is important in order to maintain up-to-date API documentation.
+3. Contribution: A representation of what the current literature in the domain of API documentation expresses is important to maintain up-to-date API documentation.

 4. Rationale Documentation is crucial.
-Without an authoritative source providing documentation for their code artifacts, users will turn towards the internet on crowd-sourced platforms where it is not guaranteed they will receive the best guidance.
+Without an authoritative source providing documentation for their code artifacts, users will turn towards the internet on crowdsourced platforms where it is not guaranteed they will receive the best guidance.

 5. Investigative Approach: Conducted a systematic mapping study regarding various search terms related to APIs.
 They then analyzed the API documentation strategies discussed in those papers.
 Most approaches to

 6. Lessons Learned:

     - The results from the study suggest that, if the quality of the API documentation is to be maintained: tools to generate the API documentation must be used.
 The study suggests that a significant amount of API documentation generation tools focus on producing natural language and code examples.
-This article thus postulates that these are the two areas that are most lacking in API documentation.
+This article thus postulates that these are the two areas that are most lacking in the API documentation.
-    - Major of papers reference tools, while others use plugins, but which ultimately produce templates which include natural language documentation and code examples.
+    - Major of paper reference tools, while others use plugins, but which ultimately produce templates which include natural language documentation and code examples.

 7. Implications for Practice: Automation is best to help upkeep documentation.
-The end result, which is most important, is that code examples and natural human language for the documentation result.
+The most important result, is that code examples and natural human language for the documentation result.

 8. Implications for Research: Which tools are the most effective automated tools?
 What are the key components of good code example documentation?